pierreklintefors/IkarosTouchModules/README.md

 # IkarosTouchModules

 This project was conducted at Lund University.
 The project aimed to create a somatosensory system deployed in the humanoid platform Epi [[1]](#1).
 The somatosensory system was done by utilizing conductive inc and an arduino board.
 The code is written in c++ and can be applied as modules in the infrastructure IKAROS (available repository https://github.com/ikaros-project/ikaros) [[2]](#2).
-The repository contains two modules, one for input and one for classification of touch.
+The repository contains two modules, one for input and one for classification of touch, as well as the arduino progam that was uploaded to the board.